I-Beam Shape Choices: I, S, W, M or H?

 Bolting To I-Beams

 One of the complaints about standard I-Beams is bolting.
-The beam shape is optimized for carrying a vertical bending load — which is wonderful — but, bolts don’t sit as well on the tapered flanges.
+The beam shape is optimized for carrying a vertical bending load – which is wonderful – but, bolts do not sit as well on the tapered flanges.

 The taper, as shown in the image above, has an angle defined in a few different ways.
-I’ve looked for a good definition, but this is not a popular dimension to show.
-Furthermore, I found one reference saying 7.14° but that doesn’t seem right.
+I have looked for a good definition, but this is not a popular dimension to show.
+Furthermore, I found one reference saying 7.14° but that is not right.
 Most often it is given as 1:6 or “2 in 12”.
 Sometimes as 16 2/3% which is consistent.
 9.46° is the conversion.

 If the taper is a concern, there are ways to conquer it.

 Another option is to make your own taper washers.
 Simply cut a small chunk of the beam flange from excess material, then drill a hole and use it like a taper washer.
-It’s more work than just buying them, but in a pinch this works too.
+It is more work than just buying a taper washer, but in a pinch this works great.

 Finally, an example of clamping on the beam taper is shown for our I-Beam Connector Clamp.
-Plans are free with the code.
-Here’s the article about the clamp.
+(Plans are free with the code.)
+Here is the article about the clamp.

 Stress And Loads

-It’s worth a small dive into stresses and loading with I-Beams in this conversation.
-We won’t go too deep.
+It is worth a small dive into stresses and loading with I-Beams.
+No worries, we will not go too deep.

-We don’t see this in the traditional I-beam shape, because the ratio of height to width, and because of the thickness change from the web to the periphery.
+We do not see this in the traditional I-Beam shape, because the ratio of height to width, and because of the thickness change from the web to the periphery.

 Always More . . .

-Beam Clamp Free PlansOf course, there is always more to learn about nearly every topic.
+Beam Clamp Free PlansOf course, there is always more to learn about every topic.
 If this one sparks your interest, keep searching.
-While there is good tech info around, it’s not super easy to find.
+While there is good tech info around, it is not super easy to find.

 And if you like analysis, we have an intro article on calculating beam loading for trailers.

-In the meantime I’ll leave you with an image of the I-Beam clamp assembly (shown as an end view for easy understanding).
+In the meantime I will leave you with an image of the I-Beam clamp assembly (shown as an end view for easy understanding).
 You can see the taper to taper connection pretty easy.
+Please note that this clamp holds around the I-Beam flange, to avoid drilling through it.
+As noted above, this is helpful when the bending stress is high.

 Good luck with all your I-Beam Projects.